 Denture adhesive strips come in two types.
 One type is designed to fully fit into the denture with a single piece.
 For either type, you should start with clean, dry dentures.
 With the single-piece type, lay the strip into the denture.
 Make sure the strip is oriented so the proper side is adjacent to the denture.
 Then trim away any excess.
 Place the denture in your mouth and bite down.

 With smaller denture strips, you might need three or four pieces to secure your denture.
 Follow the manufacturer’s instructions to find the proper amount for your denture.
 Make sure the strips are oriented properly before you insert them.
 Once they are in place, bite down to press the denture adhesive into place.

 Problems with Denture Adhesive

 Beginning in 2009, a number of people came forward with lawsuits about potential health effects associated with denture adhesive.
 These lawsuits were related to hyperzincuria, essentially zinc poisoning that can cause neurological damage.
 Denture creams often contain small amounts of zinc, which is fine in certain doses, but could become hazardous when people used too much adhesive.
 In many of the cases, people used very large doses of denture adhesive, leading to the problem.
+A recent case drives this home: a man who overused denture adhesive experienced severe paralysis and can no longer leave his house without assistance.
 People who use the recommended amount of denture adhesive are at a very low risk of hyperzincuria.